 Brian Platt

-His favourite part of People4People is “working with the members to brainstorm and plan future advocacy goals.
-I love using zoom to meet with members”.
+He has lived in his community for years and has met a lot of people.
+He is part of his local curling club.
+He coaches with the local soccer association and the local swimming team.
+His favourite part of People4People is “working with the members to brainstorm and plan future advocacy goals”.
 He has gained friendships through People4People.
 Brian enjoys going for coffee at Tim Hortons every morning and his favourite thing to do is Advocate for himself and others.
-To support his community he was part of the P4P Fergus Local Food Drive for Fergus Food Bank, and helped create a community connection with the Fergus Public Library and the Wellington OPP to bring people an information session about internet safety.
+To support his community, he was part of the P4P Fergus Local Food Drive for Fergus Food Bank and helped create a community connection with the Fergus Public Library and the Wellington OPP to bring people an information session about internet safety.

 Tom Huxley